Early life of Joseph Stalin: Tiflis robbery: 1907–1909

-Launching Pravda: 1909–12
+Launching Pravda: 1909–1912

 By July 1909, Stalin was back in Baku.
 There he began to express the need for the Bolsheviks to help boost their ailing fortunes by re-uniting with the Mensheviks.
 He was increasingly frustrated with Lenin's factionalist attitudes.

 In October 1909, Stalin was arrested alongside several fellow Bolsheviks, but bribed the police officers into letting them escape.
 He was arrested again on 23 March 1910, this time with Petrovskaya.
-He was sentenced into internal exile and sent back to Solvychegodsk, being banned from returning to the southern Caucuses for five years.
+He was sentenced into internal exile and sent back to Solvychegodsk, being banned from returning to the southern Caucasus for five years.
 He had gained permission to marry Petrovskaya in the prison church, but he was deported on the same day—23 September 1910—that he received permission to do so.
 He would never see her again.
 In Solvychegodsk, he commenced a relationship with a teacher, Serafima Khoroshenina, and before February 1911 had registered as her cohabiting partner; she however was soon exiled to Nikolsk.
 He then entered into an affair with his landlady, Maria Kuzakova, with whom he fathered a son, Konstantin.
 He also spent time reading and planting pine trees.

 Stalin was given permission to leave Solvychehodsk in June 1911.
 From there, he was required to stay in Vologda for two months, where he spent much of his time in the local library.
 There, he also had a relationship with the sixteen-year old Pelageya Onufrieva, who was already in an established relationship with the Bolshevik Peter Chizhikov.
 He then proceeded to St Petersburg, On 9 September 1911 he was again arrested, and held prisoner by the Okhrana for three weeks.
 He was then exiled to Vologda for three years.
 He was permitted to travel there on his own, but on the way hid from the authorities in St Petersburg for a while.
 He had hoped to attend a Prague Conference that Lenin was organising but did not have the funds.
 He then returned to Vologda, living in a house owned by a divorcee; it is likely that he had an affair with her.

 At the Prague Conference, the first Bolshevik Central Committee was established; Lenin and Grigory Zinoviev subsequently proposed co-opting the absent Stalin onto the group.
 Lenin believed that Stalin would be useful in helping to secure support for the Bolsheviks from the Empire's minority ethnicities.

 According to Conquest, Lenin recognised Stalin as "a ruthless and dependable enforcer of the Bolsheviks' will".

 Stalin was then appointed to the Central Committee, and would remain on it for the rest of his life.
 On 29 February, Stalin then took the train to St Petersburg via Moscow.
 There, his assigned task was to convert the Bolshevik weekly newspaper, Zvezda ("Star") into a daily, Pravda ("Truth").
 The new newspaper was launched in April 1912.
 Stalin served as its editor-in-chief, but did so secretly.
 He was assisted in the newspaper's production by Vyacheslav Scriabin.
 In the city, he stayed in the flat of Tatiana Slavatinskaya, with whom he had an affair.